H3rmt/hyprswitch/README.md

 ## Parameters

-- `--dry-run / -d` Print the command that would be executed
+- `--dry-run / -d` Print the command that would be executed instead of executing it
-- `-v` Increase the verbosity level (max: -vv)
+- `-v` Increase the verbosity level (-v: info, -vv: debug, -vvv: trace)

 - `init` Initialize and start the Daemon
     - `--custom-css <PATH>` Specify a path to custom css file